 Jump to:

-Let’s start with the basics.
-A quart comes from the English unit of measurement, “quarter gallon.”
-That’s right!
+Letโs start with the basics.
+A quart comes from the English unit of measurement, โquarter gallon.โ Thatโs right!
 Another unit of measurement- a gallon!

 Measuring Liquid Ingredients vs. Dry Ingredients

-Measuring cups, on the other hand, are for dry ingredients and have a smooth brim with a flat top.
-Generally, to properly measure dry ingredients, take a butter knife and slide it across the top so that a clean, even amount of dry ingredients remains.
+Generally, to properly measure dry ingredients, take a butter knife and slide it across the top so that a clean, even amount of dry ingredients remain.

 However, certain dry ingredients have special rules.
-Items like brown sugar commonly include instructions that the measurement should be firmly packed.
-Unlike flour, which should not be tightly packed because the recipe will be too dry.
+Items like brown sugar commonly include instructions that the measurement should be firmly packed, unlike flour, which should not be tightly packed because the recipe will be too dry.

 For other dry items, such as rice, oats, and granulated sugars, fill the measuring cup until it is full, then gently shake it until just right.

-To best do this, bend down so that you are eye level with the measuring cup, which gives the most precise measurement.
+To best do this, bend down so that you are at eye level with the measuring cup, which gives the most precise measurement.

 Cups | Pints | Quarts | Gallons | Ounces |